kotl/scratch-gui/scripts/README.md

 ##Step 2.

+  run:
+  ./build-prod
-  run build-prod directly from this directory.
+  directly from this directory.
 You must be connected to internet and depending on your connection, it may take a long time.
   If some errors occurred or connection gets interrupted, you may have to run this again in order to fully install / build repository.